-1. University Scholarships
+I. University Scholarships

-A limited number of University Scholarships may be offered annually, and will ordinarily be awarded to students who have shown special merit in the Final examinations of the Honours Schools of the University.
+A limited number of University Scholarships may be offered annually, and will ordinarily be awarded to students who have shown special merit in the Final Examinations of the Honours Schools of the University.
 In the election to Scholarships, preference will ordinarily be given to students who are prepared to undertake advanced study or research.
 When such advanced study or research is undertaken in the University, or in some other University or learned institution, or under suitable guidance in a manner approved by the Senate, an additional maintenance grant not exceeding £50 may be made; in other cases the Scholarship will be of the value of £25.

-Scholars who receive a grant additional to the £25 will be required to furnish a report of the work done by them during the tenure of the Scholarship, such report to be sent in to the Clerk to the Senate before June 1st of the year following the award of the Scholarship, in order that it may be laid before the Senate.
+Scholars who receive a grant additional to the $\mathcal{L}25$ will be required to furnish a report of the work done by them during the tenure of the Scholarship, such report to be laid before the Senate before June 1st of the year following the award of the Scholarship.
 Scholarships may be renewed for a second year when the scholar is undertaking advanced study or research.